 Applies to: resolve unsupported, unrecognized file system causing device unopenable

-To resolve this issue, you can format the device to NTFS or FAT32 by using disk management or free format tool.
+To resolve this issue, you can format the device to NTFS or FAT32 by using disk management or a free format tool.
 Here is an example of changing the external hard drive file system by using the EaseUS free format tool - Partition Master Free.
 Only 3 steps will make it work again:

-Step 2: Set a new Partition label, new File system (NTFS/FAT32), and Cluster size for the external hard drive, then click "OK".
+Step 2.
+In the new window, set the Partition label, File system, and Cluster size for the partition, then click "OK".

 Wait for the formatting process to complete.
 Then you can unplug and replug the external hard drive, reusing it to save files again.

-To sum up, to unplug the external hard drive by using safely remove method, update disk driver timely, fixing file system error and use adaptable file system on storage devices, you can safely avoid the device is detectable but not opening issue.
+To sum up, to unplug the external hard drive by using the safely remove method, update disk driver timely, fixing file system error and use an adaptable file system on storage devices, you can safely avoid the device is detectable but not opening issue.